Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Are children happy, curious, and involved in activities?

-- Are the spaces clean, childproofed, and set up for learning and play?
+- Are the spaces clean, childproofed, and set up for learning and open play?

 - Is there a balance of structure and free play?